Monash-FIT3170/CUMA/README.md

 - The server runs the API and connects to MongoDB.
 Ensure the server is running before making any API queries.

 - In development mode, the server will automatically restart when changes are detected in the `cuma/api` and `cuma/backend` directory.

-- The frontend will automatically reload in the browser when changes are detected in the `cuma/front-end` directory.

 - Make sure all required dependencies are installed by running `npm install` before starting the development or production servers.